marcpalmer/HORN/spec.md

 Here, you will typically want the parser implementation to convert the date string into a native JavaScript date.
-This is not something covered by the HORN specification itself, but the HORN 1.0 reference implementation allows you to do this using meta tags in the <head> section of your page:
+This is not something covered by the HORN specification itself, but the HORN 1.0 reference implementation allows you to do this using meta tags in the &lt;head&gt; section of your page:

 <meta name="typeof book.*date" content="DateConverter"/>